oneconvergence/dkube-examples/insurance_datasources/README.md

 ## Section 3: Data Generation
 1. Open [data_generation.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance_datasources/data_generation.ipynb) notebook for generating predict and groundtruth datasets.
-2. In 1st cell, Update Frequency according to what you set in Modelmonitor.
-If the **d3qatest** tag was provided when creating a modelmonitor, specify the frequency in minutes.
-For eg: for 5 minutes, specify it as `5m`.
-If **d3qatest** tag was not specified on the modelmonitor, specify the frequency in hours. use `5h` for 5 hours interval.
-3. Then Run All Cells.
+2. Run All Cells.
 It will start Pushing the data.
 It uses the data definitions specified in resources.ipynb file.

 ## Section 4: Modelmonitoring
 DKube provides Python SDK for creating a modelmonitor programmatically.
 You could also choose to create a modelmonitor from the DKube UI.
 Follow one of the following workflows as per your need.